-Auckland is New Zealand’s most populous city and boasts some of the country’s best museums and cultural institutions.
-It is a diverse, multicultural and cosmopolitan city, home to the largest Polynesian population in the world!
+Auckland is New Zealand’s most populous city, and boasts some of the country’s best museums and cultural institutions.
+It is a diverse and cosmopolitan city, home to the largest Polynesian population in the world!

 Nicknamed the City of Sails, Auckland has strong ties to the ocean.
-The city is surrounded by enchantingly beautiful islands, breath-taking landscapes, and flawless beaches.
-In the suburbs, you’ll also find dormant volcanic cones that are now public parks with walking trails and excellent city views!
+The city is surrounded by beautiful islands, breath-taking landscapes, and flawless beaches.
+In the suburbs, you’ll also find dormant volcanic cones that are now public parks with walking trails and excellent city views.

-Away from the city are plenty of wonderful day trips and excursions to enjoy, so you’ll have no shortage of fun on your vacation.
-To find out what the top attractions are, check out our list of the 17 best things to do in Auckland for activities you won’t want to miss.
+There’s so much to see and do in Auckland, so you’ll have no shortage of fun on your vacation.
+To make the most of your stay, check out our list of the best things to do in Auckland for activities you won’t want to miss.

 Top Things to Do in Auckland